Mike-Vilms/accounting-fundamentals/Basic-Definitions-and-Concepts.md

 - *Present Value of an Annuity*: https://www.youtube.com/watch?v=lsc06_SnJts

 ## Internal Rate of Return
+- The Internal Rate of Return (IRR) is the discount rate that makes the net present value (NPV) of a project zero.
+  - In other words, it is the expected compound annual rate of return that will be earned on a project or investment.
 - *What is the Internal Rate of Return (IRR)?*: https://corporatefinanceinstitute.com/resources/knowledge/finance/internal-rate-return-irr/
 - *IRR (Internal Rate of Return)*: https://www.youtube.com/watch?v=OSDDrZZaV8E
 - *NPV vs IRR*: https://www.youtube.com/watch?v=6RztxNwerOA